HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-04-2-generating-keys-and-addresses.md

 ![From Private Key to Address](/assets/post_files/technology/expert/2.3.2-keys-and-addresses/address-derivation-basic_D.jpg)
 ![From Private Key to Address](/assets/post_files/technology/expert/2.3.2-keys-and-addresses/address-derivation-basic_M.jpg)

-First a private key is randomly generated then a public key is derived from the newly generated private key.
-Addresses are derived from a public key in two main steps: first by hashing the public key and second, by *Base58Check* encoding it.
+First, a private key is randomly generated.
+Next, a public key is derived from the newly generated private key through elliptic curve multiplication.
+Addresses are derived from public keys in two main steps: first by hashing the public key and second, by *Base58Check* encoding it.

 If you have read [our last article]({{ site.baseurl }}{% post_url /technology/expert/2022-02-04-1-elliptic-curve-cryptography %}) you know that the security of any public key cryptography (PKC) scheme relies on one property: It should be easy to derive a public key from a private key, but it must be infeasible to reverse that operation and derive a private key from a given public key.